Black Church Studies

 For more information on the program, email The Rev. Toni Belin Ingram, Assistant Professor in the Practice of Practical Theology and Director of Black Church Studies, or call 404.727.4180.

 Certificate in Black Church Studies

 The BCS certificate program provides an opportunity for students in Candler’s Master of Divinity (MDiv) and Master of Theological Studies (MTS) programs to expand their knowledge of the black church, blending theory and practice.
 Elective courses offered toward the certificate span a wide range, from anthropology and ethics to worship and music.
 Students maintain a portfolio of papers and projects demonstrating their development throughout their time at Candler.
 For a list of courses, visit the link for your degree program above.

 In the Akan language of the West African nation of Ghana, sankofa means “reach back and get it.”
 It means one’s future is stronger if one is aware of one’s past.
 In that vein, BCS has developed the Sankofa Scholar Program, which allows Candler students and faculty to engage in intensive study of local, national, historical and contemporary black religiosity using interdisciplinary methods.

 Each year, Candler welcomes a Sankofa Scholar, a distinguished visiting professor who provides a course relevant to the research of students enrolled in the BCS certificate program.
 Recent Sankofa Scholars were Katie Geneva Cannon, womanist and black liberation theology expert, and Obery Hendricks, respected New Testament professor and influential public theologian.

-Dr. Nichole Phillips, Assistant Professor of Religion and Human Difference
+Nichole R. Phillips, Assistant Professor of Religion and Human Difference

 Bishop Woodie W. White, Bishop in Residence